dratomitoma/dratomitoma/README.md

 ## About Me

-I'm a portuguese Informatics Students with a love for game development
+I'm a portuguese Informatics Student with a love for game development
 </div>

 <div align="center">